Court grants class certification in suit against New York Department of Education on behalf of students with diabetes.

 In the June of 2016, the Board of Directors of the American Diabetes Association (ADA) asked Board Member Alan L. Yatvin to chair the ADA’s Insulin Access Workgroup to address the problem of access to affordable insulin.
 Charged with helping to develop and inform ADA policy, the Workgroup was made up of members and officers of the Board of Directors.
 Working with then-Chief Advocacy Officer, Shereen Arent, the Workgroup developed a Resolution on Insulin Affordability which was approved by the Board on November 17, 2016.

-\"InsulinYatvin then worked with ADA staff to build and publicize an on-line petition based on the resolution, seeking transparency in the insulin supply chain and affordable insulin.
+Yatvin then worked with ADA staff to build and publicize an on-line petition based on the resolution, seeking transparency in the insulin supply chain and affordable insulin.
 The petition also called on Congress to hold hearings to identify the reasons for the dramatic increases in insulin prices and to act to ensure all people who need insulin have affordable access to this lifesaving medication.
-The Stand up for Affordable Insulin Petition, has garnered over 300 thousand signatures and is the ADA\’s most successful petition.
-Continue reading “Affordable Insulin Initiative Takes a Step Forward”
+The Stand up for Affordable Insulin Petition, has garnered over 300 thousand signatures and is the ADA’s most successful petition.

 Insulin isn’t just a drug

-Insulin isn\’t just a drug.
+Insulin isn’t just a drug.
+Insulin isn’t just a drug.
 It’s the difference between life and death for millions of people with diabetes—and it’s something they will need every day for the rest of their lives.
+When you or someone you love needs insulin and cannot afford it, the choices are scary.
+As the cost … Read more

 Governor signs Pennsylvania School Diabetes Care Law

 Popper & Yatvin partner Alan L. Yatvin, is pleased to announce that Pennsylvania Governor Tom Wolf has signed legislation insuring the rights and safety of children with diabetes in Pennsylvania schools.
 Alan is a Director of the American Diabetes Association and a former national chair of legal advocacy.
-The Association\’s press release appears below.
+The Association’s press release appears below.

 American Diabetes Association Celebrates Signing of Pennsylvania School Diabetes Care Law